 High schools quickly adapted the traditional homecoming game from colleges along with the mum corsage.
 My mother graduated from Brazosport High School in 1966.
 She has told me that she doesn't remember homecoming mums being a thing, but I have a photo of her in 8th grade (so 1960-ish) wearing what sure looks like a mum to me!

 I graduated in 1988 from Alvin High School.
-I was known as "the girl in the combat boots" and would not have been caught dead wearing a mum.
-Oh! the Irony!
-I distinctly remember homecoming mums being fairly large by this time because multiple flowers were being used and girls were getting multiple mum corsages from boyfriends, family and friends.
-They were still fresh chrysanthemums and you could only get them from a florist.
-Mum flowers were embellished with pipe cleaner letters and numbers, glitter and glue words on the ribbon, rabbits' feet (for luck,) a few dangly footballs and lots of bells.
+I distinctly remember homecoming mums being fairly large by this time.
+Multiple flowers were being used and girls were getting multiple mum corsages from boyfriends, family and friends.
+Florists were still using fresh chrysanthemums.
+Mum flowers were embellished with pipe cleaner letters and numbers, glitter and glue words on the ribbon, rabbits' feet (for luck) a few footballs trinkets and lots of bells.
 The longer and noisier, the better!

 By the 1990's fresh flower mums were a thing of the past.
 Girls wanted to hang their mums on the wall and old dead flowers just didn't cut it anymore.
-Enter the silk chrysanthemum and the DIY mum makers.
-Teenage fashion being what it is and let's face it, a little bit of competition, homecoming mums have bloomed into what we know as the modern homecoming mum.
+Enter the silk chrysanthemum and DIY mum makers.
+Teenage fashion being what it is and let's face it, a bit of competition, homecoming mums have bloomed into what we know as the modern homecoming mum.
 Some are "regular size" and some are huge, but all are special and unique.
 Homecoming mums celebrate school spirit and the personality of the wearer.
 Mums no longer have to be gifts from a date.
-I encourage young ladies to get their mum and get the mum of their dreams.
+They can be given by parents, grandparents, friends or even purchased or made themselves.

 The mum of her dreams is a click away.
 Christy